spencer411/2021_Bioinformatics_Fellowship/README.md

 **CheckM:** CheckM can be used to determine the completeness and level of contaimtination in each of your genomes and allows for a taxon specific workflow.
 More information about checkM can be found [here](https://github.com/Ecogenomics/CheckM/wiki/Introduction#about).

-To install CheckM using conda, copy and paste the code below after setting up and activating a CheckM environment:
+To install CheckM using conda, copy and paste the code below after setting up and activating the conda CheckM environment:

 ```
 conda install -c bioconda checkm-genome